ccxt/ccxt/wiki/Manual.md

 - The `cost` of an order is: `{ filled * price }`
 - The `cost` of an order means the total *quote* volume of the order (whereas the `amount` is the *base* volume).
 The value of `cost` should be as close to the actual most recent known order cost as possible.
 The `cost` field itself is there mostly for convenience and can be deduced from other fields.
 - The `clientOrderId` field can be set upon placing orders by the user with [custom order params](#custom-order-params).
 Using the `clientOrderId` the user can later distinguish between own orders.
 This is only available for the exchanges that do support `clientOrderId` at this time.
+- The `timeInForce` field may be `undefined/None/null` if not specified by the exchange.
+The unification of `timeInForce` is a work in progress.
+Possible values for the`timeInForce` field:
+    - `'GTC'` = Good Till Cancel(ed), the order stays on the orderbook until it is matched or canceled.
+    - `'IOC'` = Immediate Or Cancel, the order has to be matched immediately and filled either partially or completely, the unfilled remainder is canceled (or the entire order is canceled).
+    - `'FOK'` = Fill Or Kill, the order has to get fully filled and closed immediately, otherwise the entire order is canceled.
+    - `'PO'` = Post Only, the order has to land on the orderbook and spend at least some time there in an unfilled state, otherwise it is not placed.

 ### Placing Orders